-Elizabeth Fremantle is the author of a trilogy of novels set in the late Tudor period with the emphasis on women and power, all published by Penguin.
-Her latest novel The Girl in the Glass Tower is out now in hardback from Michael Joseph.
-It is about Arbella Stuart, the woman raised to be Elizabeth I’s heir.
-Her fifth a novel noirish psychological thriller set in the Jacobean period titled The Poison Bed, will be published in June 2018.
+Elizabeth Fremantle is the author of a quartet of novels set in the late Tudor period with the emphasis on women and power, all published by Penguin.
+Her latest novel The Honey and the Sting, set in the Stuart period, is a companion piece to The Poison Bed, which was published to acclaim in 2018.
+Both are thrillers and published under the name EC Fremantle

 Her work has been translated into ten languages and her first novel Queen’s Gambit, about Katherine Parr, is to be made into a feature film.